KeigoAlexTanaka/rails-intro-lecture/README.md

 ### 🚀 WE DO: More Controllers

-For this code-along, we're going to add another controller.
+For this code-along, we're going to add yet another controller, called `boardgames`.

-So far, our boardgame application has:
+So far, our application has:
 - A `welcome` route that displays the text `Welcome to Unit 4, Jeopardy!`
 - A `welcome_controller.rb` file
-- Boardgames resources
+- A boardgames resource

 Together, we will:

-- Create a boardgames_controller
+- Create a boardgames controller
 - When we hit the `/boardgames` endpoint, send back the text "boardgames are cool"
 - When we hit the `/boardgames/:boardgame` endpoint, send back the text "[boardgame] is the best game ever"
 - Hint: We're going to have to get the boardgame from the [`params` object](http://guides.rubyonrails.org/action_controller_overview.html#parameters)